jw6jw6jw6/budget-portfolio-manager/README.md

 ## How do I run it?

 ### Setting up the database
-It takes a few commands to setup the MySQL database go ahead and login and run the following:
+It takes a few simple commands to setup the MySQL database go ahead and login and run the following:
-1:

 > CREATE DATABASE budget;
-2:

 > create table accounts ( id int NOT NULL AUTO_INCREMENT, name varchar(300) NOT NULL, bank varchar(300) NOT NULL, balance double NOT NULL, user int NOT NULL, type varchar(60));
-3:

 > create table bills ( id int NOT NULL AUTO_INCREMENT, name varchar(300) NOT NULL, amount double NOT NULL, date date NOT NULL, user int NOT NULL, transaction int NOT NULL);
-4:

 > create table categories ( id int NOT NULL AUTO_INCREMENT, name varchar(300) NOT NULL);
-5:

 > create table transactions ( id int NOT NULL AUTO_INCREMENT, name varchar(300) NOT NULL, amount double NOT NULL, category int, user int NOT NULL, date date NOT NULL, account int NOT NULL);
-6:

 > create table users ( id int NOT NULL AUTO_INCREMENT, username varchar(300) NOT NULL, firstname varchar(300) NOT NULL, lastname varchar(300) NOT NULL, password varchar(300) NOT NULL, lastlogin date NOT NULL, logincount int NOT NULL, accountcreated date NOT NULL);

 ### Running it